chevybowtie/ubuntu-nfssvr-autoinstall-usb/README.md

 - Add cron jobs or `rsync` hooks
 - Use `.env.secrets` to manage config separately
 - Add device picker to choose USB target interactively
+- More precise partitioning
+  - sdb1: \
+  - sdb2: nfs-share that could be expanded with LVM later across other additional disks